Second Temple period: First Jewish–Roman War

 Vespasian, an experienced Roman general, was sent by emperor Nero to crush the rebellion.
 He arrived at Ptolemais along with legions X Fretensis and V Macedonica.
 There he was joined by his son Titus, who arrived from Alexandria at the head of Legio XV Apollinaris, as well as by the armies of various local allies including that of king Agrippa II.
 During the Galilee campaign, many towns surrendered without a fight, and others were taken by force.
 Yodfat, a fortified town in the Lower Galilee, was besieged for 47 days before it fell to treachery; the city was razed, many people were killed, and the rest were enslaved.
 Gamla, the major Jewish stronghold in the Golan Heights, fell after a one-month siege.
 Following a lull in military operations caused by civil war and political turmoil in Rome, Vespasian was summoned to Rome and appointed Emperor.

 The Arch of Titus in Rome depicts the Roman triumph celebrating the fall of Jerusalem.
 The procession includes the Menorah and other Second Temple vessels.

 In early 70 CE, Titus moved to besiege Jerusalem, the center of rebel resistance in Judaea.
 The city had been taken over by several rebel factions following a period of massive unrest and the collapse of a short-lived provisional government.
 The first two walls of Jerusalem were breached in three weeks, but the Roman Army was unable to breach the third and thickest wall due to a stubborn rebel standoff.
-According to Josephus, a contemporary historian and the main source for the war, the city was ravaged by murder, famine and cannibalism.
+According to Josephus, a contemporary historian whose work is the main surviving source for information about the war, the city was ravaged by murder, famine, and cannibalism.
 On Tisha B'Av, 70 CE (August 30), Roman forces finally overwhelmed the defenders and set fire to the Temple.
 Resistance continued for another month, but eventually the upper and lower parts of the city were taken as well, and the city was burned to the ground.
 Titus spared only the three towers of the Herodian citadel as a testimony to the city's former might.
 Josephus wrote that over a million people perished in the siege and the subsequent fighting.
 While contemporary studies dispute this figure, all agree that the siege had a major toll on human life, with many people being killed and enslaved, and large parts of the city destroyed.

 After the fall of Jerusalem, Titus returned to Rome, leaving the remaining Jewish strongholds, including Herodium and Machaerus, to the Roman Legions.
 The war ended in 73-74 CE with the siege of Masada.
 According to Josephus, the siege resulted in the mass suicide of the Sicarii rebels and resident Jewish families, though the historicity of the mass suicide is debated.

 Aerial view of Masada, the last stronghold of the First Jewish-Roman War.
 The Roman siege ramp appears to the right.